Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Tips to Avoid Debt While Going on a Family Vacation

 Although you can pay for your family vacation on a rewards credit card and earn credit card points in the process, proceed with caution.
-Like any large expense put on a credit card, your total debt can balloon if you don’t have the savings or income to pay it back quickly and start to rack up interest charges.
+Like any large expense put on a credit card, your total debt can balloon if you don’t have the savings or income to pay it back quickly.
+In that case, you start to rack up interest charges.

 The Takeaway

-Creating cherished memories with your family through travel can be more challenging when you’re on a budget.
-However, you don’t have to spend thousands of dollars to accomplish this goal.
-With a solid budget and using strategic tips to cut travel costs, like using credit card rewards to travel for less, you can plan a vacation that fits your needs and your financial situation.
+Creating amazing memories with your family through travel doesn’t mean you have to spend a bundle.
+By crafting a solid budget and using smart, strategic tips to cut travel costs, like using credit card rewards to travel for less, you can plan a vacation that fits your needs and your financial situation.

 FAQ